nucypher/nucypher/docs/source/architecture/servicefees.rst

 Governance & pricing paper
 ---------------------------------------

-In order to successfully execute the ``PolicyManager.sol`` contract, the global fee range must be adhered to by the Ursula (and Alice).
+In order to successfully interact with the ``PolicyManager.sol`` contract, the global fee range must be adhered to by the Ursula (and Alice).
 Failing this, the contract will throw up an error and it will not be possible to commence a commercial engagement or pay/receive fees.
-Attempts to circumvent NuCypher’s smart contracts are likely to be futile (except perhaps with limited, existing, trust-heavy relationships), given the requirement of coordinated modification and redeployment by network users and a critical mass of other stakers.
+Attempts to circumvent NuCypher’s smart contracts are likely to be futile given the requirement of coordinated modification and redeployment by network users and a critical mass of other stakers.

 Given its high enforceability, the presence of an inflexible fee range dictating the bounds of every transaction is arguably the most critical component of the NuCypher protocol’s economic design and parametrization, particularly over the long-term and with respect to the sustainability of the network.
 From a governance perspective, it is also amongst the most malleable.
 If a quorum of stakers wish to set prices outside the range, then they have the right to lobby and propose a widening of the global fee range, its removal altogether, or some other design modification (e.g. narrowing the range).
 They may do so via the NuCypher DAO – the owner of all NuCypher smart contracts -  by submitting a proposal which is validated by stakers weighted in proportion to their stake size.
 See <LINK> for guidance on the NuCypher DAO and official NuCypher governance processes.